nushell/nushell.github.io/book/line_editor.md

   let $config = {
     ...

-    history_config: {
-      page_size: 10      # Number of entries that will presented when activating the menu
-      selector: "!"      # Character to indicate a quick selection in the menu
-      text_style: green  # Text color style for non selected text
-      selected_text_style: green_reverse  # Color style for selected text
-      marker: "? "       # Indicator that appears when the menu is active }
+    menus = [
       ...
+      {
+        name: help_menu
+        only_buffer_difference: true # Search is done on the text written after activating the menu
+        marker: "? "                 # Indicator that appears with the menu is active
+        type: {
+            layout: list             # Type of menu
+            page_size: 10            # Number of entries that will presented when activating the menu }
+        style: {
+            text: green                   # Text style
+            selected_text: green_reverse  # Text style for selected option
+            description_text: yellow      # Text style for description }
       }
+      ...
+    ]
+    ...
 ```

 When the history menu is activated, it pulls `page_size` records from the